Info For Parents

-Curro Create is the creative engine within the Curro group of schools.
-Through various national projects, Curro Create helps learners develop their creative skills to its full potential.
-Powered by theatre-makers Hennie van Greunen and Pedro Kruger from Wordsmith’s Theatre Factory, the following national Curro Create initiatives help our learners to discover and develop their creativity in a wide range of disciplines.
+Curro Create is the creative engine in Curro schools.
+Through various national projects, this initiative helps learners develop their creative 21st-century skills to their full potential.
+Powered by theatre-makers Hennie van Greunen and Pedro Kruger from Wordsmith’s Theatre Factory, the following national initiatives help our learners to discover and develop their creativity in a wide range of disciplines.

 Curro Arts Superhero (CAS)

 Curro Arts Superhero is an internal creative mentorship platform with a grading element, where learners from Grades 4 to 12 are encouraged to discover, develop and display their inherent creative talents.
-The categories allow submissions of work in widely varied creative fields and allow great scope for forms of artwork that interest each individual child.
-Learners are also mentored personally by category professionals to ensure their creative interests are continuously developed.
+The categories allow submissions of work in widely varied creative fields and allows great scope for the forms of artwork that interest each individual learner.
+Learners are also personally mentored by category professionals to ensure that their creative interests are continuously developed.

 Curro Arts Superhero has two broad categories:

 This category includes acting, dancing, singing, reading, spelling, performances by instrumentalists, choirs and bands, and a range of artistic media ranging from ceramics and painting to sculpting and costume design.
 These entries are evaluated in real time by a national panel at Curro schools across the country.